IBM/cloudpakforapps-workshop/workshop/exercise-4/README.md

 git push -f -u origin master
 ```

-This should trigger another pipeline to be created, using the node-express pipeline.
+This should trigger another pipeline run to be created, using the `node-express-build-deploy` pipeline.

 ![Two PipelineRuns should appear](images/view-pipelines.png)